vlourme/spec-charts/README.md

 This small tool is a visualizer for [Spectrum Finance](https://terra.spec.finance) on Terra Blockchain, it allows you to:

 - Compare APYs of different vaults
+- See the evolution of the value of your LP-tokens in UST
-- See a chart of your LP-tokens and staking rewards.
+- See a chart of your LP-tokens and staking rewards

+**🚀 Future features and ideas are available in the [roadmap](https://github.com/vlourme/spec-charts/projects/1)**

+If you have ideas or enhancements, please open a discussion.

 ## How it works?